woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 8.1.0 - xxxx-xx-xx =
+* Fix - Incorrect payment amount sent to Stripe when using three-decimal currencies.
 * Tweak - Update the Stripe JS library to 1.36.0.
 * Fix - PHP 8.2 deprecation warnings within the WC_Stripe_UPE_Payment_Method class.
 * Fix - Resolved an issue with saving plugin settings when bank descriptor value is invalid.